American Airlines earns $476 million on record revenue in 2Q

 Revenue was $13.42 billion, up 12% from the same period in 2019 despite nearly 9% less flying.
 Analysts expected $13.33 billion.

-Alaska Airlines, the nation’s fifth-biggest carrier, posted a $139 million profit on record quarterly revenue of $2.66 billion.
-Excluding special items, the Seattle airline reported earning $2.19 per share.
-Both profit and revenue beat Wall Street forecasts, according to FactSet.

-The average Alaska flight was 88% full, similar to numbers at American, United and Delta.
-The averages include off-hour flights, suggesting that there are no empty seats on prime morning and late-afternoon flights.

-Shares of American Airlines Group Inc. fell 8% and Alaska Air Group dipped 2% in afternoon trading Thursday.
-Airline stocks were dragged lower by United’s report the day before that its second-quarter profit fell short of Wall Street targets and will reduce flights.
-United was down nearly 10%.
+Shares of American Airlines Group Inc. fell 8% in morning trading Thursday.
+Airline stocks were dragged lower by United’s report the day before that its second-quarter profit fell short of Wall Street targets and it will reduce flights.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.